romaninsh/dorm/docs/src/introduction.md

 test-data to a test-suite.
 Generally those are slow, they can't track code coverage and they are hard to debug.

-DORM provides a way to test business logic through `unit tests`.
+Vantage provides a way to test business logic through `unit tests`.
 By mocking your data source, you can focus on the business logic.
 More importantly you can adopt `test-driven development` and create standards for your code with test coverage.
 Use of faster `unit-tests` also reduces your release cycle time - a metric that companies are actively looking at.

-## Business Appps with DORM
+## Business Appps with Vantage

-DORM addresses many of the challenges of enterprise software development.
+Vantage addresses many of the challenges of enterprise software development.

 Ready to learn how?
 The answers are coming.